 THE BEST WEBSITE ACCESSIBILITY CHECKLIST, EVER.

-It’s nearing the end of 2020, and we could all agree that online communication and collaboration has never been as critical as it is right now.
+It’s nearing the end of 2020, and we could all agree that online communication and collaboration have never been as critical as it is right now.
 COVID-19 has forced everyone to re-evaluate how we buy groceries, order food, or even schedule a much-needed doctor’s appointment.

 The largest population needing access to the internet are people with disabilities.
 The CDC states that over 61 million people in the United States are living with a disability.
 That’s over 25% of the country’s population.

 - Craft an accessibility policy and statement.
-Address that your website is conforming to compliance standards but be honest, specific, and transparent.
+Address that your website is conforming to ada compliance standards but be honest, specific, and transparent.
 Provide the conformance criteria, a detailed timeline, and a call-to-action for accessibility support.
 If a disabled user needs help, they need a lifeline to your goods and services.

 - Build your task force.
 As you identify goals and build efforts towards digital inclusion, you will need support and dialogue to formulate and executive your accessibility program.